Brazilian Tax Amnesty Program Temporarily Mitigates Unfavorable Change to Tax Proceedings

 The Result: Brazil is changing the administrative tax procedure so that tie votes at the panel deciding appeals no longer redound in favor of the taxpayer.
 At the same time, Brazil has offered taxpayers with pending administrative procedures challenging tax underpayment amounts a tax amnesty providing a discount of up to 100% of the interest and penalties, which usually represent the vast majority of the tax debt.

-Looking Ahead: Companies with pending tax administrative procedures should consider applying for the amnesty by the March 31, 2023, deadline.
+Looking Ahead: Companies with pending tax administrative procedures should consider applying for the amnesty by the May 31, 2023, deadline.
 They should also note that the costs associated with tax proceedings will increase, given that a successful result at the administrative level has become more difficult.
+The originally promulgated March 31, 2023, was extended by the government based on requests made by various organizations dedicated to accounting issues comprised of accountants and auditors.

 MP 1160 and Alteration of Decision-Making by CARF